openshift-labs/rhsummit18-cloudnative-guides/bootstrap-dev.md

 is based on Spring Boot, we use the certified OpenJDK image that is available in OpenShift a.k.a. `redhat-openjdk18-openshift:1.2`.

+We also have specified the environment variable `MAVEN_MIRROR_URL` supported by the OpenJDK image which tells the builder to use that specific Maven repository manager for pulling all the artifacts.
+You can read more about the configuration environment variables that the OpenJDK image supports [in its documentation](https://access.redhat.com/documentation/en-us/red_hat_jboss_middleware_for_openshift/3/html/red_hat_java_s2i_for_openshift/reference#configuration_environment_variables){:target="_blank"}

 In the [`dev` project console]({{ OPENSHIFT_MASTER_URL }}/console/project/dev{{PROJECT_SUFFIX}}){:target="_blank"}, Go to **Builds** > **Builds** to see the Catalog image build running.
 You can also see the build logs by clicking on the build.